awvenezia/wp-favorite-posts/readme.txt

 = 1.1.5 (2009-03-02) =
 * Added rel="nofollow" to links.
 * Favorite posts title language problem solved.
-* ajax.js file renamed to wpfp.js
+* ajax.js file renamed to nlsn.js
 * Use XHTML valid links.
 * Use class instead of id for html elements.
 * Use more unique function names.
-All functions starts with wpfp.
+All functions starts with nlsn.

 = 1.2.1 (2009-05-14) =
 * Added "Most Favorited Posts" widget.